ladislav-zezula/wcx_pdf/README.md

 ### PDF Plugin for Total Commander
 This plugin can be installed into Total Commander.
 It allows to view PDF files as if they were a ZIP file.

-Because PDF files are documents, the plugin turns them into virtual files.
+Because PDF files are documents, the plugin turns PDF objects into virtual files.

 ### Build Requirements
 To build the PDF plugin, you need to have one of these build environments